UPS is a trademark of United Parcel Service of America, Inc.

 What should I do if I click a link in a UPS scam message?

-If you click a suspicious UPS link, first verify you're on the official UPS website.
+If you open a suspicious link in a UPS scam message, first verify you're on the official UPS website.
 If the web address looks questionable, avoid providing personal information and close the browser immediately.
 If you've already shared details, update passwords for compromised accounts and watch for unauthorized activity in your financial accounts.

 Start your protection,